IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 Roll over the Bosu Ball, face down and with your hips on the dome.
 Keep your arms down in front for stability and then lift your legs off the floor, extend through the hip, and then drop down again.
 If you want this exercise to be even more challenging, you can also lift your arms while lifting the legs off the ground.

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/Prone hip extension.jpg|Prone Hip Extension on a BOSU Ball" ->}}
+  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/prone-hip-extension.jpg|Prone Hip Extension on a BOSU Ball" ->}}

 **BOSU Heel Kick:**
 This exercise is great for the hamstrings and the butt.
 Place your knees in the center of the dome-side of the Bosu Ball, get down into an all-four position with your hands before your knees on the BOSU.
 Slowly lift your right knee and stretch your leg backward so that it is parallel to the ground.
 Then get back on the BOSU again.
 After you've repeated that exercise 12 to 15 times, change the leg.

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/Heel Kick.jpg|Heel Kick on a BOSU Ball" ->}}
+  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/heel-kick.jpg|Heel Kick on a BOSU Ball" ->}}

 **BOSU single Leg Glute Bridge:**